ducdiep79/CasperLabs/docs/CONTRACTS.md

 ##### Step 4: Add coins to the account

-You can add coins to this account using the [faucet](https://clarity.casperlabs.io/#/faucet).
+You can add coins to the account using the [faucet](https://clarity.casperlabs.io/#/faucet).

 ##### Step 5: Deploy `counterdefine.wasm`